CephalofairGames/gloomhaven2e-faq/index.md

 **When does a Monster consume an element?
 When does a Monster infuse an element?** If any monster in a set is going to perform any ability this round, elements are consumed at the start of the first monster in the set's turn, and elements are infused after the last monster in the set's turn.
 All monsters in the set benefit from any elemental consumption.

+**If there are two sets of identical monsters (say, Inox Guards as enemies and City Guards as allies), do they each draw their own ability card?** Unless the scenario rules state otherwise, they share the same card, and allies will act before enemies.

 ![divider-narrow](/assets/images/divider2.png)

 ### <a name="page_59" class="page-number">5.9</a> Scenario Allies